 Fun to watch as they hammer away, usually gripping sideways on a tree trunk, woodpeckers sometimes become a nuisance.
-They peck at wood to establish territory, find a mate, and excavate a nesting hole or to find insects, and sometimes that wood is attached to a building.
+They peck at wood to establish territory, find a mate, excavate a nesting hole, or find insects, and sometimes that wood is attached to a building.
 They can cause substantial damage if not deterred.
 Woodpeckers are protected by the Federal Migratory Bird Treaty Act, so it is illegal to intentionally capture, kill or disrupt these migratory birds or their nests and eggs.

 Woodpeckers feed on a variety of insects, especially beetles, ants, caterpillars, and more.
 They are also fond of black oil sunflower seeds, millet, peanuts, and chunky peanut butter.
 Occasionally, downy woodpeckers will drink from oriole and hummingbird feeders as well.

-Woodpeckers usually peck at dead or diseased trees/limbs, but they have also been known to peck at buildings, siding, metal and air conditioners.
+Woodpeckers usually peck at dead or diseased trees/limbs, but they have also been known to peck at buildings, siding, metal, and air conditioners.
 They are found mostly in or on the edge of wooded areas due to food prevalence and preference for living in or near trees.

 Reasons for Pecking